 Page 1 of 4

-It was on this day 223 years ago (December 26, 1791) that Charles Babbage was born.
-The calculating machines he invented in the 19th century, although never fully realized in his lifetime, are rightly seen as the forerunners of modern programmable computers.
+Charles Babbage was born in the eighteenth century - the age of the Industrial Revolution.
+The calculating machines he invented, although never fully realized in his lifetime, are rightly seen as the forerunners of modern programmable computers.
 What if he had succeeded?
 Babbage already had plans for games arcades, chess playing machines, sound generators and desktop publishing.
 A Victorian computer revolution was entirely possible.

 What if the computer had been invented 100 years earlier, in Victorian times?

 Charles Babbage had conceived of the basic principles of a stored digital computer in 1833 - and no I’m not talking of a glorified calculator.

 This was the real thing, CPU, memory and programs - and it could have been built using the technology of the time.

 If you visit the Science Museum in London you can see a working model of Babbage’s “Difference Engine”.
 It looks like a beautiful work of precision engineering and yet it was built using engineering tolerances that were available at the time.